jensen-mac/BC-CanadianDiseaseOutbreaks/README.md

 This repository contains code associated with the analysis presented in "Behavioural Change in Canadian Disease Outbreaks" by MacLean & Deardon.

 ## Data
 Incidence data for this study were obtained from the Canadian Disease Incidence Dataset (CANDID) by Earn et al. (2024).
+Population data required for Section 3.2 were obtained from Statistics Canada (2000, 2024).
 Filtered datasets for measles and influenza in Ontario, Canada, are provided in the `data/` folder.

 ## File Descriptions